moliver28/research-handbook/content/handbook/product/markdown-guide/_index.md

 [CommonMarker].
 Here you can find the [markdown style guide][gitlab-markdown] for them.

-This guide has been made to make it easier for everyone to use kramdown features and save a lot of time writing content for [about.gitlab.com], including handbook pages, website pages, blog posts and everything else within the project [www-GitLab-com].
+This guide has been made to make it easier for everyone to use kramdown features and save a lot of time writing content for [about.gitlab.com], including handbook pages, website pages, blog posts and everything else within the project [www-gitlab-com].

 There are different possible syntaxes for most of the markups described below, but this guide is to be considered the standard for [about.gitlab.com].